-A collection of tools that monitor misinformation: the Iffy Quotient social media tracker, the CoVaxxy tweet chart, the NewsWhip top-25 Facebook publishers table, the Digital New Deal monitor of social media and deceptive sites, and the Fact-check Feed aggregator, and this fake-news tweets chart by the COVID States Project.
+A collection of tools that monitor misinformation: Iffy Quotient social media tracker, CoVaxxy tweet chart, NewsWhip top-25 Facebook publishers table, Digital New Deal monitor of social media and deceptive sites, Fact-check Feed aggregator, and this fake-news tweets chart by the COVID States Project.

 Iffy Quotient: Facebook, Twitter